 Events can be searched by identifying a query that includes a time interval and a search component, determining a time increment associated with the time interval, and partitioning the time interval into partitions based on the time increment.

 For each partition, the relevance of each event in a collection of events that occur at a time in the partition is determined based on the query.
 A pre-determined number of the relevant events are displayed.

 The description shown for an event could include more than just a listing of the event and could have a detailed description, including non-textual information such as images, video, audio, and other multimedia.

 When you list a location, such as “The Alamo,” the event search engine could be configured to “hierarchically recognize places,” so that it might be able to broaden your “The Alamo” search to include other places in San Antonio, Texas.

-Since this event search could be included in Google Calendar, it could present you with a number of different calendar views of events that you’ve searched for, such as this one for one for a particular month:
+Since this I’m feeling bored button event search could be included in Google Calendar, it could present you with many different calendar views of events that you’ve searched for, such as this one for a particular month:

 Looking for something to do, but not sure what?
 Under the patent description, you could have hit the “I’m feeling bored” button without entering any values in any of the fields.
 When the “I’m feeling bored” button is activated, a query would be automatically generated based on, e.g., past queries or randomly generated and submitted to the event search system.

 I’m Feeling Bored Button Conclusion

 There is no “I’m feeling bored” button on Google Calendars, but an Official Google Blog post from back in November of 2006 (around the time that this patent was filed), describes how you may have been able to “Search Public Events in Google Calendar.”: